Use the information in this section to resolve errors and warnings.

 Under NT authentication or Portal authentication, each time that a user logged in and attempts to query Search Server for data that is protected by this authentication, one instance of this message is generated.

-When Search Server is configured for NT or Portal Authentication, a series of headers is used to validate requests made by Experience Analytics services on behalf users.
+When Search Server is configured for NT or Portal Authentication, a series of headers is used to validate requests made by Tealeaf services on behalf users.

 The reject response from Search Server contains a set of challenge headers that are used to generate valid subsequent requests with the proper authentication information.